MEyoussef/Basic-To-Do-List-Using-Cpp/README.md

-# Basic-To-Do-List-Using-Cpp
+# To-Do-List-Using-Cpp

 /*

-    This code snippet is a C++ program that implements a basic to-do list application.
+    This code snippet is a C++ program that implements a to-do list application.
 It allows the user to perform various operations on a text file, such as adding, updating, and deleting tasks.

     Here's a high-level overview of the code: